-Mads Poulsen is Operations Manager of the Pest Control Department in HedeDanmark, and despite the department being fairly new in HedeDanmark, Mads has many years of experience within the pest control industry.
+Mads Poulsen is the former Operations Manager of the Pest Control Department in HedeDanmark, and despite the department being fairly new in HedeDanmark, Mads has many years of experience within the pest control industry.

 HedeDanmark is an international business with many years of experience working with business, service and landscape contractors.
 About two years ago, Mads Poulsen helped start up the pest control department in HedeDanmark, and was instrumental in making the decision to work with digital traps.